shanep-cs2/lesson26/README.md

 In this lesson we are going to implement our own data structure that implements the List Interface from Java.

+It is sometimes helpful to draw out what your data structure will look like in memory before you start coding anything up.
+Having a visual model to reference can aid in both development and testing.
+The diagram below shows a list with 3 elements and a sentinel node.
+You can see that the next pointer in node **n3** points back to the sentinel node and the prev pointer of **n1** points back to the sentinel node.
+Each node has a data pointer that will hold a reference to the data that is being stored in the list.
+There are many ways to implement a linked list.
+Two common ways are to use a null terminated list or to use a sentinel node.
+A sentinel node allows us to write slightly simpler algorithms when manipulating the list.

 ## Important Links

 - [Lab Overview]()